ocaml/dune/doc/dune-libs.rst

    (foreign_stubs (language c) (names foo)) (c_library_flags (:include (flags.sexp))))

-For this, generate the list of flags for your library — for example using ``Configurator.V1.Pkg_config`` — and then write them to a file, in the above example ``flags.sexp``, with ``Configurator.V1.write_flags "flags.sexp" flags``.
+For this, generate the list of flags for your library (for example, using ``Configurator.V1.Pkg_config``), and then write them to a file: in the above example, ``flags.sexp`` with ``Configurator.V1.write_flags "flags.sexp" flags``.

-Upgrading from the old Configurator
+Upgrading From the Old Configurator
 -----------------------------------

-The old configurator is the independent `configurator
+The old Configurator is the independent `Configurator
-<https://github.com/janestreet/configurator>`__ opam package.
-It is deprecated
+<https://github.com/janestreet/configurator>`__ Opam package.
+It's now
-and users are encouraged to migrate to dune's own configurator.
+deprecated, and users are encouraged to migrate to Dune's own Configurator.
 The advantage of the transition include:

 * No extra dependencies,

 * No need to manually pass ``-ocamlc`` flag,

-* New configurator is cross compilation compatible.
+* New Configurator is cross-compilation compatible.

-The following steps must be taken to transition from the old configurator:
+The following steps must be taken to transition from the old Configurator:

-* Mentions of the ``configurator`` opam package should be replaced with ``dune-configurator``.
+* Mentions of the ``configurator`` Opam package should be replaced with ``dune-configurator``.

 * The library name ``configurator`` should be changed ``dune-configurator``.

-* The ``-ocamlc`` flag in rules that run configurator scripts should be removed.
+* The ``-ocamlc`` flag in rules that runs Configurator scripts should be removed.
-  This information is now passed automatically by dune.
+  This information is now passed automatically by Dune.

-* The new configurator API is versioned explicitly.
-The version that is compatible with old configurator is under the ``V1`` module.
-Hence, to transition one's code it's enough to add this module alias:
+* The new Configurator API is versioned explicitly.
+The version that's compatible with old Configurator is under the ``V1`` module.
+Hence, to transition one's code, it's enough to add this module alias:

 .. code-block:: ocaml